Existence and uniqueness of weighted generalized $\psi$-estimators: Examples from statistical estimation theory

-To complete this example, we recall some special choices for the function $f$ appearing in \eqref{help_psi_mathieu} such that the corresponding $\psi$-estimator has an important role in (robust) statistics: \begin{itemize} \item[(i)] the Huber function $f_H:\RR_+\to\RR$,
+where $f:\RR_+\to\RR$.
+Note that the function $\psi$ given in \eqref{help_psi_mathieu} has the same form as the function given in \eqref{help_psi_mathieu_new}, the only difference is that the function $f$ can take negative values in case of \eqref{help_psi_mathieu}, but not in case of \eqref{help_psi_mathieu_new}.
+Then $\psi(x,t) = f((x-t)^+) - f((t-x)^+)$, $x,t\in\RR$.
+Note that if $f$ is continuous and $f(0)=0$, then $\psi$ is continuous in its second variable, i.e., $\psi\in\Psi[C](\RR,\RR)$.
+We now recall some known special choices for the function $f$ appearing in \eqref{help_psi_mathieu} such that the corresponding $\psi$-estimator has an important role in (robust) statistics: \begin{itemize} \item[(i)] the Huber function $f_H:\RR_+\to\RR$,

 where $\beta>0$ (see Huber \cite{Hub64}), which is a continuous and increasing (but not strictly increasing) function starting from $0$.
 Then the function $\psi:\RR\times\RR\to\RR$ given in \eqref{help_psi_mathieu} takes the form